Previously published by PSI Talent Management or Cubiks, prior to becoming Talogy.

 Our virtual Leading with Emotional Intelligence program equips leaders with skills to help teams thrive.

 We can go about our working lives ignoring our emotions, unaware of how we really are or what is driving our behavior.
-Or, by choosing to develop our EI, we can identify patterns of thinking, feeling and behaving that are helpful and contribute to successful performance.
+Or, leaders can choose to learn how to improve emotional intelligence to help them better identify patterns of thinking, feelings, and behaviors that are helpful and contribute to successful performance.

 Our Leadership Development programs deliver outstanding results, with studies showing an 18% improvement in Emotional Intelligence within just 3 months.